 Coupled with these disaster risks, the country also experiences high social vulnerability.
 Nepal is classified as a low-income country, ranking 157 out of 187 on the human development index.
 High levels of poverty and social inequality based on ethnic and caste-based discrimination prevail.
 Rapid urbanisation, poor planning, and low-quality construction compound this social vulnerability by adding significant risk when natural disasters strike.

-Providing flexible and demand-driven support, the facility helps the Ministry of Home Affairs, the provincial government, and other stakeholders to operationalise the Disaster Risk Reduction and Management Act, which outlines the risk response, preparedness, and management interventions during a disaster.
-In addition, the facility aims to align policy and institutional reforms with Nepal’s federal constitution.
+By providing flexible and demand-driven support, the facility helped the Ministry of Home Affairs, the provincial government, and other stakeholders to operationalise the Disaster Risk Reduction and Management Act, which outline the risk response, preparedness, and management interventions during a disaster.
+In addition, the facility aligned policy and institutional reforms with Nepal’s federal constitution.

-We are working with the Ministry of Forests and Environment and relevant stakeholders to address key constraints to Nepal’s climate change policy and institutional framework and support the development of policy reforms, including the revision of Local Adaptation Plans of Action framework and formulating a new gender and climate change strategy.
+We worked with the Ministry of Forests and Environment and relevant stakeholders to address key constraints to Nepal’s climate change policy and institutional framework and support the development of policy reforms, including the revision of Local Adaptation Plans of Action framework and formulation a new gender and climate change strategy.

 Outcomes and wider impact

-The facility is supporting the Government of Nepal to build the systems and policies responsive to climate change and disaster risk threats by ensuring climate change and disaster resilience are integrated into planning, policies, and in all major investments by the Government.
-Through these changes, the facility will contribute to the transformation of Nepal's resilience to climate and natural disasters.
+The facility supported the Government of Nepal to build the systems and policies responsive to climate change and disaster risk threats by ensuring climate change and disaster resilience were integrated into planning, policies, and all major investments by the Government.
+Through these changes, the facility contributed to the transformation of Nepal's resilience to climate and natural disasters.

-We are implementing the Policy and Institutions Facility together with Acclimatise, GCAP, ITAD, Practical Action, and Vivid Economics.
+We are implemented the Policy and Institutions Facility together with Acclimatise, GCAP, ITAD, Practical Action, and Vivid Economics.